 Some deviations from the gisant pattern were experimented with in the XVth century in part because of the great development in the use of

 bronze which had occurred in Florence with Lorenzo Ghiberti.
-The Monument to Martin V (1417-31)
+The Monument to Pope Martin V

 by the Florentine sculptor Simone di Giovanni Ghini in S. Giovanni in Laterano is made of a

-slabs in the pavement of churches indicating where the rich were buried,
+slabs in the pavement of churches indicating where the important people were buried,

-but by using bronze rather than marble and by placing the portrait of the pope within a richly decorated frame, he
+but by using bronze rather than marble and by placing the figure of the Pope within a richly decorated frame, he

 updated the medieval tradition.

-The Monuments to Pius II (1458-64) and to his nephew Pius III (1503), previously in S. Pietro Vecchio and moved to S. Andrea della Valle in 1614, both show the statue of the pope in a complex design which includes other statues and reliefs.
+The Monuments to Pius II and to his nephew Pius III, which were moved to S. Andrea della Valle in 1614, both show the gisant of the pope in a complex design which includes other statues and reliefs.

-The large and low bronze Monument to Pope Sixtus IV (1471-84) by Antonio del Pollaiolo was given a unique structure as it was designed to be located at the center of a chapel.
-The reliefs around the statue of the pope show the Seven Virtues (*) (inner circle) and ten allegories of Art and Science (outer circle).
-The Monument to Sixtus IV brought to Antonio del Pollaiolo the commission for the Monument to Pope Innocent VIII (1484-92), which became a turning point in the history of the monuments to the popes as it portrayed the pope both lying down in the traditional gisant posture and seated on his throne in the act of blessing and holding a fragment of the Lance of St. Longinus.
+The large and low bronze Monument to Pope Sixtus IV by Antonio del Pollaiolo was given a unique structure as it was designed to be located at the centre of a chapel (it is now in the Treasury of S. Pietro).
+The reliefs around the statue of the Pope show the Seven Virtues (*) (inner circle) and ten allegories of Art and Science (outer circle).
+This monument brought Pollaiolo the commission for the Monument to Pope Innocent VIII which became a turning point in the history of papal monuments as it portrayed the Pope both lying down in the traditional gisant posture and seated on his throne in the act of blessing and holding a fragment of the Lance of St. Longinus.

 In the XVIth century the monuments to the popes abandoned the gisant posture and showed the pope seated on his throne in the act of blessing.
-A change was introduced in the Monuments to Pope Sixtus V (1585-90) and Pope Paul V (1605-21) who preferred to be portrayed in the act of praying on their knees (they both were alive when the monuments were completed and this explains why they preferred a humble posture).
+A change was introduced in the monuments to Pope Sixtus V and Pope Paul V who preferred to be portrayed in the act of praying on their knees (they both were alive when the monuments were completed and this explains why they preferred a humble posture).
 The statue of the pope was usually located in a niche at the center of a complex structure resembling a triumphal arch and decorated with other statues and reliefs.
-The four Monuments to the popes in Cappella Sistina (Pius V and Sixtus V) and in Cappella Paolina (Clement VIII and Paul V) in Santa Maria Maggiore show the final (and very expensive) development of the Renaissance pattern of monument.
+The two monuments to the popes in Cappella Sistina (Pius V and Sixtus V) and those in Cappella Paolina in Santa Maria Maggiore show the final (and very expensive) development of the Renaissance pattern of monument.

 (*) 3 theological virtues (Faith, Charity and Hope) and 4 cardinal virtues (Prudence, Justice, Strength and Temperance).